Truthful Two-Facility Location with Candidate Locations: Introduction

 Aiming to locate multiple facilities is a natural generalization.
 Most of the work in this direction has focused on the fundamental case of two facilities, under several different assumptions about the types of the facilities, the preferences of the agents for them, the agent-related information that is public or private, and whether the setting is continuous or discrete, aiming to capture different applications.
-In the {\em homogeneous} case, where the facilities are assumed to be of the same type and serve the same purpose (for example, they might correspond to two parks), with only a few exceptions, the typical assumption is that each agent cares about one of them, such as the facility placed closest to her position (i.e., the agent would like to have a shortest path to a facility) \citep{procaccia09approximate,Lu2010two-facility,fotakis2016concave}, or the facility farthest from her position (i.e., the agent would like to be in a short radius from both facilities)~\citep{Zhao2023constrained}.
+When the facilities are of the same type and serve the same purpose (for example, they might correspond to two parks), with only a few exceptions, the typical assumption is that each agent cares about one of them, such as the facility placed closest to her position (i.e., the agent would like to have a shortest path to a facility) \citep{procaccia09approximate,Lu2010two-facility,fotakis2016concave}, or the facility farthest from her position (i.e., the agent would like to be in a short radius from both facilities)~\citep{chen2020optional}.
+In most works the facilities are considered desirable, but settings in which both of them are obnoxious have also been studied~\citep{Gai2022obnoxious}.
 More generally, the facilities might be of different types and serve a different purpose (for example, they might correspond to a park and a school), in which case the agents might have different, {\em heterogeneous} preferences over them.
-For example, some agents might be interested in both facilities, some agents might be interested in only one of them, or some agents might consider one facility to be useful and the other to be obnoxious~\citep{feigenbaum2015hybrid,zou2015dual,li2020optional,anastasiadis2018heterogeneous,deligkas2023limited,serafino2016,kanellopoulos2021discrete,Gai2022obnoxious}.
+For example, some agents might be interested in both facilities, some agents might be interested in only one of them, or some agents might consider one facility to be useful and the other to be obnoxious~\citep{anastasiadis2018heterogeneous,chen2020optional,deligkas2023limited,feigenbaum2015hybrid,gai2024mixed,serafino2016,kanellopoulos2021discrete,li2020optional,zou2015dual,Zhao2023constrained,lotfi2023max}.

-In this paper, we consider the case of two facilities that can be placed only at candidate locations.
+In this paper, we consider the case of two different facilities that can be placed only at candidate locations.
 For each agent, we assume that her position on the line is private, she has approval preferences over the facilities which are publicly known, and her individual cost is given by the total distance from the facilities she approves (rather than the distance from the closest or farthest such facility).
-To the best of our knowledge, these assumptions have not been considered in combination before in the literature.
 We provide more details below.

-\subsection{Our Contribution}
+\subsection{Our contribution}